 When a state does not have enough money to pay for unemployment benefits, the state can borrow money from the federal government.
 The money the federal government lends comes from FUTA taxes.

-The FUTA tax rate is 6%.
-Federal unemployment tax only applies to the first $7,000 you pay to each employee in a calendar year.
-This $7,000 threshold is called the wage base.
-Stop paying FUTA taxes on an employee’s wages once you pay the employee more than $7,000 in a year.
+The FUTA rate is 6% and only applies to the first $7,000 in wages paid to each employee for the year.
+This $7,000 is also called the FUTA wage base.

 FUTA tax credit

 If you pay wages subject to state unemployment tax, you may be eligible for a FUTA tax credit.
 The FUTA tax credit can cover up to 5.4% of your FUTA taxable wages when you file Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.

 The largest possible FUTA tax credit is 5.4%.
 Employers with the maximum credit only owe 0.6% (6% – 5.4%) on the first $7,000 of each employee’s wages per year.
 If you qualify for the maximum tax credit, the most you will pay per employee is $42 ($7,000 x 0.006).